 Generosity, a lesson transcends time!

 Museums, like other non-profit organizations, grow and thrive through the annual generosity and the longer term, thoughtful planning of members and friends.
-Donations of time, money, talent, artifacts and more, whether given today or considered as part of a planned gift or bequest, ensure our ability to deliver programs that educate, support building and aircraft restorations that protect historic treasures, and develop exhibits to ensure that the legacy of our past continues to inspire and challenge our future.
+Donations of time, money, talent, artifacts, and more — whether given today or considered as part of a planned gift or bequest — ensure our ability to deliver programs.
+Those programs can: educate; support building and aircraft restorations that protect historic treasures; and develop exhibits to ensure the legacy of our past continues to inspire and challenge our future.

-There are many creative ways to give that not only benefit the organizations you hope to support but also make great financial sense for the donor, during his or her lifetime.
-Tools like Charitable Remainder Trusts, Gift Annuities, Bequests, to name a few help donors in some of the following ways:
+There are many creative ways to give that benefit not only the organizations, but make financial sense for the donor, during his or her lifetime.
+These include charitable remainder trusts, gift annuities, bequests, etc. They help donors in some of these ways:

 - Secure fixed income for life